-A short brisk hike to the top of Thunder Point, located on Knife Lake, leaves an individual speechless at the view.
+A short brisk hike to the top of Thunder Point, located on Knife Lake, leaves an individual speechless at the view of the natural wonders of the BWCA.
 For as far as the eye can see, sheer rock cliffs and crystal clear lakes fill the horizon.
 On the short hike back down you begin to notice the large boulders strewn along each side of the trail.
 Upon reaching the shoreline the multitude of small polished rocks that form the gravel beach.
 Welcome to the breath-taking wonders of the canoe country.

 UNDERWATER VOLCANOES AND A HUGE SEA ONCE EXISTED

 Envision this area, once entirely covered by a huge sea, suddenly transformed by active underwater volcanoes.
 Approximately 2.7 billion years ago, undersea volcanoes covered this region with pillow basalt.
 Exposed pillow basalt, also known as Ely Greenstone, still exists in this area.
 It is one of the oldest exposed rock formations on earth.
 One of many true natural wonders.